abduazizR/selection_bias_presentation_2024/selection bias presentation.typ

 - Causal effects are linked to specific #strong[populations]
 - In many epidemiologic studies, you end up analyzing a cohort that’s different from your original cohort
   - Survival analysis: we analyze uncensored individuals (we don’t see the outcome in censored individuals).
-  - Case-control studies: we analyze individuals who got the outcome and a sample of patients who did not the outcome.
+  - Case-control studies: we analyze individuals who got the outcome and a sample of patients who did not get the outcome.

 == General guidelines
 <general-guidelines-2>